jivizcaino/starter-academic/content/post/getting-started/index.md

   preview_only: false
   filename: ""
 ---
-I am currently in the process of migrating my website to this domain.
+I am in the process of migrating my website to this domain.
 In the meantime please go to my [Google sites website](https://sites.google.com/view/jivizcaino/home).